 Once a child reaches the age of 7 they are considered by the Catholic Church to be of the age of reason.
 Canon 97.2 defines an “infant” as one who has not yet completed his seventh year of age.
 That’s because once a child reaches the age of seven, he is presumed to have the use of reason, and is then capable of personal responsibility for his actions

-For more information on getting started in the RCIA for children please contact Cyndi in the parish office.
+For more information on getting started in the OCIA for children please contact Cyndi in the parish office.

 Adult Baptism (16 and above)

-Adults who desire to become fully initiated Catholics that are not baptized or who were baptized in another faith tradition and desire to be Catholic take part in the process known as RCIA.
-You can read much more about this process by clicking visiting our page for RCIA.
+Adults who desire to become fully initiated Catholics that are not baptized or who were baptized in another faith tradition and desire to be Catholic take part in the process known as OCIA.
+You can read much more about this process by clicking visiting our page for OCIA.

 Child Baptism Inquiry